Report Birth Abroad

 Consular Report of Birth Abroad

 If you are a U.S. citizen and the parent of a child born out of the United States, you will need to document your child's U.S. citizenship with a Consular Report of Birth Abroad.
 This document is used in the United States like a certified copy of a birth certificate, and it is acceptable evidence of citizenship for obtaining a passport and entering school.
 Although the application forms and final documents are the same everywhere, our embassies and consulates have different procedures to get them.
 If you have not done so already, check your local post website to learn the local rules.
 Our Embassies and Consulates will need you to make an appointment for this service.

 No matter where you apply, some things are the same in every country outside the United States.
 Here is what is standard everywhere:

 You will use the same application form -(the DS-2029)- no matter where you apply for the "Consular Report of Birth Abroad (CRBA)."
 Here is a link to the DS-2029 form: http://www.state.gov/documents/organization/156216.pdf (345KB)

 You will need all of the following:

 - The child's foreign birth certificate.
 Please note that you need to bring the long version of the Polish birth certificate (Odpis zupełny aktu urodzenia).
-All documents not originally in English must be accompanied by the English translation (certified translation optional).
+All documents not originally in English must be accompanied by an official English translation.

 - Proof of citizenship of the U.S. citizen parent(s).
 Your current passport is the preferred form of proof.
 Your U.S. birth certificate or naturalization certificate is also acceptable.